|

 Descent (feet) |

 Description: This trail forms a "lollypop loop" if you start at the trailhead on Via Del Prado and follow it around back to the starting point.
 From the trailhead, take the "handle" part of the loop (the part you travel both directions on the same trail) for 0.25 miles to get to the fork.
+This is the beginning and end of the loop section of the trail.
 Go left and you will come back down from the right fork.
-About 50 feet further on, the trail again forks; take the right fork.
-In anonther hundred yards is another fork.
+Taking the left fork, about 50 feet further on, the Camino De Las Estrellas Trail crosses Prickly Pear Trail.
+In another hundred yards is another fork.
 The lower (left) trail ends at a paved road that climbs to a water tank.
 There is no way out other than back the way you came.
 On the other hand, the right fork will take you up and around back in the direction you came from.
-There is one final fork, to the left on the top of a ridge, the Camino De Las Estrellas Trail.
+The Camino De Las Estrellas Trail again crosses your trail at the top of the ridge.
 Keep going straight and you'll soon get back to the "handle."
 Turn left and in a quarter mile you'll be back to the the starting point.

 Technical Rating T2